 The Dept. of Transportation cites tire blowouts as one of the more dangerous types of accidents, mainly because the time window for a driver to react to a blowout is very small.
 Young drivers and rental car drivers may not be familiar enough with the car to react properly.

-In Georgia, our heavy rain, busy highways and older rural roads exasperate tire blowouts.
+In Georgia, our heavy rain, busy highways, and older rural roads exasperate tire blowouts.
 In addition, our constant heat and humidity affect tires that are stored improperly.
 Even sunlight affects tire viability.

 Old tires are the most dangerous kind of tires.
-Even though manufacturers guarantee their tires for 10 years, most car manufacturers recommend changing after six years.
+Even though manufacturers guarantee their tires for 10 years, most car manufacturers recommend changing them after six years.

 Government studies show that even the best drivers tend to over- or under-steer and brake improperly if they are driving when tires thread.

-Injuries from accidents involving defective tires can be devastating and life altering.
+Injuries from accidents involving defective tires can be devastating and life-altering.
 In recorded SUV accidents caused by defective tires, 45 percent rolled over, according to the Dept. of Transportation.

-Rollovers and blowouts tend to have drastic injuries, such as spinal cord paralysis, concussions, organ damage and death.
+Rollovers and blowouts tend to have drastic injuries, such as spinal cord paralysis, concussions, organ damage, and death.
 The National Transportation Safety Board (NTSB) undertook a special investigation in 2015 after four horrific tire-related accidents killed 12 people and injured 42.
 The NTSB investigation found that tire failures lead to more than 500 deaths a year in the United States.